Eating disorder: Food insecurity

 Food insecurity is defined as inadequate access to sufficient food, both in terms of quantity and quality, in direct contrast to food security, which is conceptualized as having access to sufficient, safe, and nutritious food to meet dietary needs and preferences.
 Notably, levels of food security exist on a continuum from reliable access to food to disrupted access to food.

 Multiple studies have found food insecurity to be associated with eating pathology.
 A study conducted on individuals visiting a food bank in Texas found higher food insecurity to be correlated with higher levels of binge eating, overall eating disorder pathology, dietary restraint, compensatory behaviors and weight self-stigma.
 Findings of a replication study with a larger, more diverse sample mirrored these results, and a study looking at the relationship between food insecurity and bulimia nervosa similarly found greater food insecurity to be associated with elevated levels of eating pathology.

 Trauma

 One study has found that binge-eating disorder may stem from trauma, with some female patients engaging in these disorders to numb pain experienced through sexual trauma.
+There are various forms of trauma that individuals may have experienced, leading them to cope through an eating disorder.
+When in pain, individuals may attempt to exert control over this aspect of their lives, perceiving it as their only means of managing their life.
+The brain is a very complex organ that tries its best to help us navigate through the hardships of life.

-Heterosexism
+Sexual Orientation and Gender Identity

+Sexual orientation, gender identity and gender norms influence people with eating disorders.
 Some eating disorder patients have implied that enforced heterosexuality and heterosexism led many to engage in their condition to align with norms associated with their gender identity.
 Families may restrict women's food intake to keep them thin, thus increasing their ability to attain a male romantic partner.
+Non-heterosexual male adolescents are consistently at higher risk of developing disordered eating than their heterosexual peers for various body image concerns, including worries about weight, shape, muscle tone, and definition.
+Eating disorders in trans and non-binary adolescents are complicated in that some eating disorder symptoms may affirm gender identity in transitioning patients, complicating treatment.
+For example, loss of menstruation in birth-assigned females or a slender frame in birth-assigned males may align with their gender identity during transition.